openforcefield/openff-units/README.md

 conda run -n openff-units-dev pip install --no-deps -e .
 ```

+The important detail, as of December 2025, is the `--no-deps` argument.
 ### Getting Started

 Below shows how to tag a number with a unit (generating a `Quantity` object),